 English Language Proficiency Impact: Summary

 Cross-sectional analysis of 5,361 WIDA ACCESS for ELLs test scores found that, on average, each additional Speak Agent activity that a multilingual student completed corresponded with an increase of 1.7 points on the Overall Scale Score.
 Completion of 10 activities corresponded with a score increase of 17.1.
-This finding is significant at a 99.9% confidence level (p<0.001).
+This finding is significant at a 99.9% confidence level (Huebert, 2022).

 FIG5-ACCESS-Scores